OPSphystech420/HikariObfuscator_Guide/README.md

 ### Porting with Android Studio 2024.3.2.15 NDK r27

-NDK r27 (`27.0.12077973`) uses Clang version r522817, as if you followed previous steps, we have configured our Hikari lib to use this version of Clang prebuilt by Google for Android platform use (AOSP).
+NDK r27 (`27.0.12077973`) uses Clang version r522817, as if you followed previous steps, we have configured our libHikari.so to use this version prebuilt by Google for Android platform (AOSP).

 (You may see `$ANDROID_SDK_ROOT/ndk/27.0.12077973/toolchains/llvm/prebuilt/darwin-x86_64/bin/clang --version`)